 NOAA Fisheries Issues Emergency Action to Waive Observer Coverage on a Case-by-Case Basis

-Today, in response to the spread of COVID-19, NOAA Fisheries issued an emergency action to provide the authority, on a case-by-case basis, to waive observer coverage, some training, and other program requirements while meeting conservation needs and providing an ongoing supply of fish to markets.
+Today, in response to the spread of COVID-19, NOAA Fisheries issued an emergency action.
+This action provides the authority, on a case-by-case basis, to waive observer coverage, some training, and other program requirements.
+We will continue to ensure conservation needs are met and an ongoing supply of fish to markets is provided.
 We are taking this emergency action to protect public health and to ensure the safety of fishermen, observers, and others.

 Under this emergency action, a NOAA Fisheries Regional Administrator, Office Director, or Science Center Director has the ability to waive observer requirements in three specific circumstances, after consulting with observer providers.
 Under this emergency action, NOAA Fisheries may waive observer coverage requirements if:

-- Local, State, or national governments, or private companies or organizations that deploy observers pursuant to NMFS regulations, restrict travel or otherwise issue COVID-19-related social control guidance, or requirement(s) addressing COVID-19-related concerns, such that it is inconsistent with the requirement(s) or not recommended to place an observer(s); or
+- Local, state, national governments, or private companies or organizations that deploy observers pursuant to NOAA Fisheries regulations, restrict travel or otherwise issue COVID-19 related social control guidance.
+Or they issue requirement(s) addressing COVID-19 related concerns, such that it is inconsistent with the requirement(s) or not recommended to place an observer(s).

 - No qualified observer(s) are available for placement due to health, safety, or training issues related to COVID-19.